Dominara1/wava/README.md

 By default the configurations are commented by a semi-colon ``;`` in front of the option.
 You'll need to remove this semi-colon for the configuration changes to be effective.

 ### Equalizer

-To change the amplitude of certain frequency ranges, XAVA features an equalizer in the ``[eq]`` section of the config file to do so.
+To change the amplitude of certain frequency ranges, WAVA features an equalizer in the ``[eq]`` section of the config file to do so.

 The equalizer works by setting an amplitude value to a incremental